Sam Farrar: Personal life

 Farrar was born in Los Angeles, California, to Australian parents.
 His father, John Farrar, was a member of The Shadows and also carved a successful songwriting career, penning many of Olivia Newton-John's big hits as well as producing nearly every one of her albums during her most successful years.
 His mother, Pat Carroll, was a successful Australian pop singer in the 1960s.
 He attended The Buckley School.

-Farrar is married to Stephanie Eitel, formerly a member of the band Agent Sparks.
+Farrar married Stephanie Eitel in 2007, formerly a member of the band Agent Sparks.
 Their daughter was born in 2009, and their son in 2014.
+He is the older brother of musician, composer and producer Max Farrar, who is the keyboardist and guitarist of the rock band Azura, and whose work also ranges from The Script to Lewis Capaldi.